 Best for: Healthy breakfast in a beautiful interior

-This Canggu food guide wouldn’t be complete without dessert!
 Mad Pops is what our ice cream dreams are made of.
 With their fun neon signs and delicious vegan ice cream, what is there not to love?
-Their flavours change regularly and their staff is really helpful in explaining and letting you taste the flavours.
+Their flavors change regularly and their staff is really helpful in explaining and letting you taste the flavors.
 They even have vegan cones!
-For a good ice cream fix or a tasty popsicle on a hot day, this is definitely the place.
+If you need a good ice cream fix, this is definitely the place for you!

 Best for : Refreshing treat on a scorching day

-We hope you enjoyed our Canggu food guide and you can now go discover some of Bali’s best eats.
-If this hasn’t make you hungry, we’re not sure what will!
-Let us know below if your favorite Canggu restaurant made the list, and don’t forget to share this Canggu food guide with your friends if you enjoyed it!
+We hope you enjoyed our guide to Canggu’s best eats.
+If this didn’t make you hungry, we’re not sure what would!
+Let us know below if your favorite Canggu restaurant made the list, and don’t forget to share this post with your friends if you enjoyed it!